 split operation.
 The split is by 100000 lines, the numbers added are decimal and with 4 digits.

-The most interesting part is the filter which is the command the splitted data is wrote to.
-So the resulting splitted file is recompressed using bzip again.
+The most interesting part is the filter which is the command the split data is wrote to.
+So the resulting split file is recompressed using bzip again.

 $FILE if the file name generated by split for this splitting step.